-As the Association for the Advancement of Science and the National Council on Science explain, developing college-ready and scientifically literate students involves teaching content knowledge, the practices and skills of scientists, and information on the nature of science.
-The curriculum, which includes study in life science, physical science, and earth and space science, is designed to develop content knowledge about the results of scientific discoveries regarding the natural world.
-The teaching of practices and skills of scientists requires that students participate in the scientific process of inquiry and discovery through conducting investigations, using instruments, and applying mathematical skills that model the process used by scientists to learn about the universe.
-The curriculum will provide students with the opportunity to participate in the scientific process.
-It also incorporates the skills required by the Common Core State Standards for Literacy in Science for grades 6-8, which require students to read, write, discuss, and experiment with science through high-level thinking and problem solving.
-It will also ensure that students use the scientific processes and skills through lab work and investigations.
+The NHA curriculum, which includes study in life science, physical science and earth and space science, incorporates the use of Full Option Science Systems ("FOSS"), Delta Science Modules ("DSM") and non-fiction readers to give students hands-on opportunities to develop content knowledge about the results of scientific discoveries regarding the natural world.
+The curriculum and resources provide students the chance to participate in the scientific process of inquiry and discovery through conducting investigations, using instruments and applying mathematical skills that model the process used by scientists to learn about the universe.
+It also incorporates the skills required by the MAS for Literacy in Science for sixth through eighth grades, which require students to do high-level thinking and problem solving, incorporating scientific reading, writing, discussing and presenting.